 We’re advising providers take this opportunity to offer a holistic, digital approach that centers on the patient’s access to quality care and post-care services.
 This will better position… for long-term growth.

 Digital channels defined, providers may proceed with strategizing.
 Here are four basic steps to arrive at a working strategy, according to Deloitte:

 The first step centers on setting up a new digital environment.
-It’s advisable to go for a healthcare cloud solution.
+It’s advisable to turn to healthcare cloud computing.
 These tools are easily scalable.
 Besides, vendors may activate additional security mechanisms, thus upscaling personal data protection.
 To keep the environment secure at all times, providers may partner up with their vendor or set up an in-house information security team.
 In any case, providers should launch employee training to make sure clinicians know the best practices of secure cloud operation well and follow them.

 With the foundation established, providers can proceed with stabilization, which consists in evaluating the engagement process and fine-tuning the offer to improve targeting and speed up user onboarding.
 The third and fourth strategic steps are focused on optimizing the existent processes and drafting the plan for steady improvement through insightful analytics.